-Potatoes are one of the most versatile vegetables.
-They’re full of nutrients and can be eaten in several ways.
-Even better, they’re easy to grow, both in traditional gardens and in containers.
-If you’re a big fan of potatoes, you might be looking for a way to extend your growing season and have fresh potatoes at any time of year.
-In that case, you’re in the right place.
+For those of you wondering how to grow potatoes in winter, you’re in the right place!
+Potatoes are one of the most versatile vegetables you can add to your garden.
+They’re full of nutrients and can be eaten in many ways.
+Even better, they’re easy to grow, in traditional gardens as well as in containers.
+If you’re a big fan of potatoes, looking for a way to extend your growing season and have fresh potatoes at any time of year, then growing them during winter may be what you’re looking for.
 In this handy guide, we’ll tell you everything you need to know about growing potatoes during winter.
 Just follow these simple tips, and you can get started right away.

 Your start date will depend on how harsh your winters are and how you intend to grow your potatoes.
 In regions with mild winters, potatoes can be grown outdoors and planted at the end of summer or the beginning of fall.
 However, hard freezes or heavy snow can damage or kill potatoes.

 In regions with harsher winters, you should avoid growing potatoes outdoors during winter.
-You can grow potatoes in containers indoors or greenhouses, though.
-If you plan on doing this, you can start your potatoes at any time since you won’t need to worry about damage from the cold.
-Potatoes typically take two to four months to be ready for harvest, so consider this when choosing a start time.
+You can still grow potatoes in containers indoors or in greenhouses, though.
+You can start your indoor potatoes at any time, since you won’t need to worry about damage from the cold.
+Potatoes typically take two to four months to be ready for harvest, so consider that when choosing a start time.

 Starting your potatoes off right can save you a lot of trouble in the future, and the first step to that is choosing a good variety.
 In general, you’ll see better results with faster-growing, earlier harvesting potatoes, such as Yukon gold or Belmondo.
-Some potatoes can also be harvested before they’re fully mature, called new potatoes.
+Some potatoes can also be harvested before they’re fully mature.
+These immature potatoes are called new potatoes.
 Belmondo and Yukon gold are good choices for this as well.

 Preparing the planting site is the next step.
 Make sure your soil is rich in nitrogen and has decent drainage.
 If you’re growing your potatoes indoors, you can use a mixture of potting soil and compost as your base.
-For those of you who want to grow potatoes indoors or who want an easier way to harvest your potatoes, you’ll want to grow your potatoes in a bin.
-You can use a regular five-gallon bucket or an unused trash can or bin for this.
+For those of you who want to grow potatoes indoors or who want an easier way to harvest your potatoes, you can grow your potatoes in a bin.
+Use a regular five-gallon bucket or an unused trash can or bin for this.
 Drill drainage holes in the base.
 If your bin is indoors, you’ll want to set something under it to keep the floor clean.
 Then simply add a layer of soil, your seed potatoes, and another two-inch layer of soil on top.

 Once your potatoes are planted, caring for them is easy.
 They need plenty of sun, but indoor potatoes will do just fine with a grow light.
 If your potatoes are outdoors, plant them in full sun.
 When it comes to water, check to see if the soil is dry below the top inch.
 If it’s dry, it’s time to water your potatoes.
 Water them thoroughly since the water needs to reach a deeper depth than it would for other vegetables.